 If you check Voter Registration and find that you are a registered voter, the Registrant page that next appears will display your voting location and sample ballots for your precinct.

 Under Ohio law, an elector affiliates with a political party by voting in that party’s primary election.
 An elector is considered to be a member of a political party if he or she voted in that party’s primary election within the preceding two calendar years, or if he or she did not vote in any other party’s primary election within the preceding two calendar years.
 (ORC 3513.05.
 Par.
 7)

-REMEMBER…whichever party ballot you chose at the election will be your party of record until next primary election is held (potentially two to four years).
+REMEMBER…whichever party ballot you chose at the election will be your party of record until next primary election is held.

-If you requested a Democratic ballot at the May 8, 2018 Primary Election, you will be affiliated with the Democratic Party until the next Primary Election held in your district, regardless of your previous voting history.
+If you requested a Democratic ballot at the most recent primary election, you will be affiliated with the Democratic Party until the next primary election held in your district, regardless of your previous voting history.